Bed bug treatment costs an average of $2,500

 Monthly | $390–$570 | $4,700–$6,800 |

-Different bed bug treatment methods carry varying costs from between $1 to $8 per square foot or between $2,000 and $16,000 for an average-sized home.
+Different bed bug treatment methods carry varying costs, ranging from $1 to $8 per square foot.
+Bed bug treatment costs also range from $270 to $775 per room for chemical treatments to over $50,000 to fumigate a large building with a severe infestation.
 Your bed bug exterminator will assess your home to determine the right method for the infestation level, your budget, and other factors.

 ---|---|